tkm3d1a/git_win11_test/readme.md

 - [ ] not done yet //Fixed with space between brackets
 - [x] but this is done!
   - [x] This too!!

+### Testing of VS Code Source control module
+Lets add some more info here in the readme
+- [ ] Test a commit message
+- [ ] Test a push for success?